cyevgeniy/evg.moe/content/posts/zod-validation.md

 -   City (required, max 100 characters)
 -   Work email (by default has the same value as `Email`)

-In this form, work email field will be hidden by default, and "Same as the main email" checkbox will hide/show "Work email" field.
+In this form, the field with work email will be hidden by default, and a "Same as the main email" checkbox will hide/show it.
 If it's visible, it's required.
 If it's not visible, it's not required, because it has the same value as the "Email" field.